vuw-scps/python-physics/docs/phys221/Single_exp.md

 # Molecular Speeds lab Python data analysis - single gas dataset processing

+This Python workshop was originally developed by VUW students William Holmes-Hewett and Campbell Matthews.
+Thanks to both of them for their energy and enthusiams in making this resource.

+## Making use of folders

 Start a new Code in the folder that contains the file ‘Nitrogen 28_2.csv’

 I have given you an example of the full code in the workshop folder.
 Remember that we can 'comment out' code by using a # so the program won't try to run it.
 As you read through you'll see lots of print commands commented out, these were included to check the code was working.

+## Setting up

 The first thing we want to do is define some constants that we will use later on.
 These will be the Volume of the bulb, the area of the opening and the pressure at which the effusion regime begins.